Skip to Content

 • However, never restrict his water.

-• He needs sufficient activity and exercise throughout the day, so he’ll sleep when it’s time.
-This means 2-3 20-minute walks each day and a 20-minute cardio session (playing fetch or something similar).
+• He needs sufficient activity and exercise throughout the day to sleep when it’s time.
+This means 2-3 20-minute walks daily and a 20-minute cardio session (playing fetch or something similar).

 Pomeranian